-A screening benchmark of $0.1 \ \mu g g^{-1}$ wet weight is proposed to be associated with alterations to normal adult loon behaviors (Table 3 and Fig. 1).
-The level of uncertainty surrounding this benchmark concentration is relatively high because this essentially represents the midpoint of a range of values (0.05- $0.15 \ \mu g g^{-1}$ wet wt) over which behavioral aberrations have been observed.
+A screening benchmark of $0.1~\mu g~g^{-1}$ wet weight is proposed to be associated with alterations to normal adult loon behaviors (Table 3 and Fig. 1).
+The level of uncertainty surrounding this benchmark concentration is relatively high because this essentially represents the midpoint of a range of values $(0.05-0.15~\mu g~g^{-1}$ wet wt) over which behavioral aberrations have been observed.
 That this midrange value closely corresponds to an estimated dietary level at which neurochemical changes are observed in loon brain tissue (Table 2 and Fig. 1) may simply be coincidental but certainly merits further study.
 Importantly, the degree to which these adult behavioral changes will affect adult or chick survival in the wild or population dynamics is presently

 Table 3.
-Summary of proposed screening benchmarks for common loon exposure to MeHg^a
+Summary of proposed screening benchmarks for common loon exposure to MeHg^a unknown; therefore, the suitability of this benchmark for ecological risk assessment remains limited.

-Category Proposed screening benchmark threshold $(\mu g g^{-1})$ wet weight Endpoints considered Primary sources Adult behavioral abnormalities 0.1 Midpoint of range for adverse adult behavior LOAELs [S6] Significant reproductive impairment 0.18 Geometric mean of productivity LOAEL and EC50, hatch success EC50 [S1,S5-S7,S16] Reproductive failure 0.4 Productivity reduced to zero [\$1,\$5]
+Category Proposed screening benchmark threshold $(\mu g g^{-1})$ wet weight Endpoints considered Primary sources Adult behavioral abnormalities 0.1 Midpoint of range for adverse adult behavior LOAELs [S6] Significant reproductive impairment 0.18 Geometric mean of productivity LOAEL and EC50, hatch success EC50 [S1,S5-S7,S16] Reproductive failure 0.4 Productivity reduced to zero [S1,S5]

-^a Screening benchmarks are expressed as Hg concentrations in prey fish ($\mu g g^{-1}$ wet wt).
+^a Screening benchmarks are expressed as Hg concentrations in prey fish (μ g g-1 wet wt).
 LOAELs = low observed adverse effects level; EC50 = effective concentration for 50%.